insieme/insieme/code/analysis/src/haskell/insieme-hat/README.md

     export LIBRARY_PATH="$INSIEME_LIBS_HOME/gmp-latest/lib:$INSIEME_LIBS_HOME/zlib-latest/lib:$LIBRARY_PATH"
     export LD_LIBRARY_PATH="$INSIEME_LIBS_HOME/gmp-latest/lib:$INSIEME_LIBS_HOME/zlib-latest/lib:$LD_LIBRARY_PATH"

+**Note: Certain paths and flags have to be updated when using different version GHC.**

 ## Development Workflow

 While the Haskell package can not be used as standalone (for now), it is not